timothygebhard/ggwd/README.md

   Because the latter corrupts the edges of the sample, `delta_t` should be chosen sufficiently large so that these artifacts can be cropped.
 As a (somewhat conservative) guideline, choose `delta_t` at least twice as big as your desired sample length: `delta_t` ≥ 2 * `sample_length`.

 * `waveform_params_file_name`: The name of the `*.ini` file to be used to this sample generation process.

 * `n_injection_samples`: The number of samples containing an injection to be generated.

 * `n_noise_samples`: The number of samples *not* containing an injection to be generated (i.e., samples that consists purely of whitened background noise).
 If you only want to generate samples with waveform signals in them, simply set this value to 0.

+  > **Note:** The data generation script internally uses a `JoinableQueue` from Python's `multiprocessing` module to parallelize and thus speed up the data generation.
+The implementation of the multiprocessing module is not consistent for all operating systems.
+For example, on macOS, the size of a `JoinableQueue` is limited to *2^15 - 1 = 32767* elements.
+This means that if you are trying to run the data generation on macOS with `n_injection_samples` + `n_noise_samples` ≥ 32768, you will probably cause an `OSError: [Errno 22] Invalid argument`.
+On Linux, there seems to exist no such upper limit for the size of a queue.

 * `n_processes`: The number of (parallel) processes to be used for the sample generation process.

 * `output_file_name`: The name that will be given to the final HDF file that contains all generated samples (with and without injections).
 The file ending (`*.hdf` or `*.h5`) should be included here.

 ### 2.2 INI files